ipfs-inactive/docs/content/guides/concepts/dht.md

 Consequently, IPFS's DHT is one of the way of mutable and immutable [Content Routing](https://docs.libp2p.io/concepts/content-routing/).
 It's currently the only one [implemented](https://libp2p.io/implementations/#peer-routing).

-Per specification, the default bucket size k is 20 : each of the 255 lists of peers contain at most 20 peers.
+Per specification, the default bucket size k is 20 meaning each of the 255 lists of peers contain at most 20 peers.

 ## Usage